swiftlang/swift-evolution/proposals/0426-bitwise-copyable.md

 The standard library has a few pre-existing functions that receive a generic bitwise-copyable value as a parameter.
 These functions work with types for which the `_isPOD()` function returns true, even though they do not have a `BitwiseCopyable` conformance.
 If we were to deprecate these unconstrained versions, we would add unresolvable warnings to some of the codebases that use them.
 For example, they might use types that could be conditionally `BitwiseCopyable`, but come from a module whose types have not been conformed to `BitwiseCopyable` by their author.
 Furthermore, as explained [above](#transient-and-permanent), it is not necessarily the case that a transiently bitwise-copyable type can be permanently annotated as `BitwiseCopyable`.

+At present, the unconstrained versions check that `_isPOD()` returns true in debug mode only.
+We may in the future consider changing them to check at all times, since in general their use in critical sections will have been updated to use the `BitwiseCopyable`-constrained overloads.

 ## Acknowledgments

 This proposal has benefitted from discussions with John McCall, Joe Groff, Andrew Trick, Michael Gottesman, and Arnold Schwaigofer.